Equivariant K-theory and tangent spaces to Schubert varieties: Introduction

 \section{Introduction}

 One goal in the study of Schubert varieties is to understand their singularities.
 A related goal is to understand their Zariski tangent spaces, or equivalently, the weights of their Zariski tangent spaces at fixed points of the action of a maximal torus.
 A description of these tangent spaces in type A was given by Lakshmibai and Seshadri \cite{LaSe:84}.
 In \cite{Lak:95}, \cite{Lak:00}, and \cite{Lak2:00}, Lakshmibai extended this result to all classical types (see also \cite[Chapter 5]{BiLa:00}).
 We give a different description of tangent spaces to Schubert varieties, which is uniform across all types.
 Our description, however, recovers only part of the tangent space, except in certain cases, such as Schubert varieties in cominuscule $G/P$, in which it recovers the entire tangent space.
+Our results hold for an algebraically closed ground field $k$ of characteristic 0.
+The results of \cite{LaSe:84}, \cite{Lak:95}, \cite{Lak:00}, and \cite{Lak2:00} hold in arbitrary characteristic.

 Rather than studying Schubert varieties directly, we focus on the smaller Kazhdan-Lusztig varieties, which differ locally only by a well-prescribed affine space.
 We study general Kazhdan-Lusztig varieties, but we do not attempt to recover all weights of the tangent space.
 Rather, we restrict our attention to those weights of the tangent space which are integrally indecomposable in an ambient space $V$, which is to say that they cannot be written as the sum of other weights of $V$.
 We characterize such weights.
 When all weights of $V$ are integrally indecomposable in $V$, our characterization captures all weights of the tangent space.
 This occurs, for example, for Kazhdan-Lusztig varieties in cominuscule $G/P$, or more generally, for any Kazhdan-Lusztig variety at a $T$-fixed point (i.e., point of tangency) which is a cominuscule Weyl group element.